zbinlin/rx-hotkeys/README.md

 5. Clean Up

-When the HotKeys instance is no longer needed (e.g., component unmount), call `destroy()` to clean up subscriptions and prevent memory leaks.
+When the Hotkeys instance is no longer needed (e.g., component unmount), call `destroy()` to clean up subscriptions and prevent memory leaks.

 ```typescript
 // In a component lifecycle cleanup method or similar: